mythaxis/mythaxis.github.io/content/issue-23/The Huntress and the Conveyor Worlds.md

 As she rode the richest prize she’d ever won, images passed through her mind as if on a conveyor themselves, circling back over and over to repeat themselves.
 Of herself at rest with purchased food always available, of herself in a restored home of the ancient ones, of hunting only when she needed to, of a conveyor that worked to her will instead of the whim of unpredictability.
 Let the others think her luck bad now! *Comfortable?* That could be forgotten.
 Now she could dream of *finery*.

+&nbsp;

-The conveyor flickered across her path and disappeared, leaving a line of broken vegetation.
+{{<glyph>}}T{{</glyph>}}he conveyor flickered across her path and disappeared, leaving a line of broken vegetation.
 Her ley tattoo responded with a jolt of energy.
 Too late, Sihala spurred her mount forward, as if the conveyor might return.
 As if she’d dare ride it now with it shifting so frequently.
 But the cut in the undergrowth made for a good path that went roughly the direction she wanted, so she steered the creature onto it and urged it faster.

 The mount moved gracefully as it accelerated, a rolling motion from front to back that kept it moving easily but ready to change directions whenever it needed to.
 For Sihala, though, it didn’t feel graceful, though she knew the fault was her own.
 The way the shoulders rose and rolled forward with each lope roiled her stomach.
 After crossing a good stretch of land she had to slow the creature to a walk.